15 Beautiful Portuguese Phrases, Words, and Sayings

 Should I learn Portuguese or Spanish?

 The choice, of course, is entirely yours.
-Spanish is another beautiful language spoken by a great portion of Central and South America as well as within the United States.
-What makes Spanish also interesting is the fact that there are many regional varieties.
-So a certain word in one country may mean something else in another.
+Spanish is another beautiful language spoken throughout much of Central and South America, as well as within the United States.
+One interesting aspect of Spanish is its many regional varieties, meaning a word in one country may have a different meaning in another.

-Personally, I recommend you learn Portuguese first.
-The reason is I consider Portuguese a more difficult language than Spanish, and if you could master it, you’ll have an easier time with the latter, but that’s just my own opinion.
+Personally, I recommend learning Portuguese first.
+I consider Portuguese a more difficult language than Spanish, and if you can master it, you will likely find Spanish easier later on.
+That said, this is simply my own opinion.

 Can you learn both at the same time?
-That certainly possible.
-Countless others have done it.
-I’ve met a few people who learned both simultaneously with no problems.
-And you can do the same.
+That is certainly possible.
+Many people have done so successfully.
+I have met several who learned both simultaneously without difficulty, and you can do the same.

-Here are 15 Beautiful Portuguese Phrases, Words, and Sayings:
+Here are 15 beautiful Portuguese words, phrases, and sayings.

 person holding love word cutout paper